 When searching for tallow, you'll probably find articles listing the benefits of mutton tallow while others speak about beef tallow.
 Here's all you need to know about the two types.

 Beef tallow is an animal fat rendered from beef, while mutton tallow is an animal fat rendered from sheep.
 Both ingredients are natural products with a long shelf life.
-They contain a high amount of saturated fats, with beef tallow being slightly more saturated than mutton.
+They contain a high amount of saturated fats, with beef tallow being slightly more saturated than mutton which is why we prefer beef tallow for skin.

-Mutton tallow has a little more vitamin E than beef tallow, although the differences might not be significant.
+Mutton tallow animal fat has a little more vitamin E than beef tallow, although the differences might not be significant.

 Tallow is known for its high oleic, palmitic, and stearic acid concentrations.
-Beef tallow has higher concentrations of palmitic acid, while mutton leads with more oleic and stearic acid.
+Beef tallow has higher concentrations of palmitic acid, while mutton leads with more oleic and stearic acid and we believe to be better for skin health.

-Tallow is fat, but that doesn’t mean it’s bad for our skin.
-What’s interesting is that tallow resembles our natural sebum (the oil produced by the glands in our skin) so much that the literal translation of tallow in Latin is "sebum."
-The resemblance means that the ingredient is usually well received by most skin types, doesn’t cause irritation, and can be a godsend for people suffering from dry skin.
+Tallow, such as beef tallow is animal fat, but that doesn't mean it's bad for our skin.
+What's interesting is that tallow resembles our natural sebum (the oil produced by the glands in our skin) so much that the literal translation of tallow in Latin is "sebum."
+The resemblance means that the ingredient is usually well received by most skin types, doesn't cause irritation, and can be a godsend for people suffering from dry skin. in other words, it's an amazing moisturizer!

-Let’s take a close look at the fatty-acid composition of tallow.
+Let's take a close look at the essential fatty acids per-acid composition of tallow and in particular, beef tallow.

 Oleic acid can restore natural oil production and prevent future breakouts.
 Most importantly, it doesn't clog pores but forms a protective layer on the skin's surface that prevents environmental damage.